Skip to content

 stream$.then((data) => {

-console.log(data) // Output: Initial Value
+console.log(data) // Output: Initial value

 })

-// Continue to emit new data
+// Continue pushing new data

-stream$.next('New Data') // Output: New Data
+stream$.next('New data') // Output: New data

 typescript